Military Assistance Advisory Group: Indochina; Vietnam

-In 1954 the commanding general of French forces in Indochina, General Henri Navarre, allowed the United States to send liaison officers to Vietnamese forces.
+In 1954 the commanding general of French Union forces in Indochina, General Henri Navarre, allowed the United States to send liaison officers to Vietnamese forces.
 But it was too late, because of the siege and fall of Dien Bien Phu in the spring.
-As stated by the Geneva Accords, France was forced to surrender the northern half of Vietnam and to withdraw from South Vietnam by April 1956.
+On 4 June 1954, Vietnam gained full autonomy within the French Union.
+As stated by the Geneva Accords a month later, France and its Vietnamese ally were forced to give up the northern half of Vietnam.
+The French army later withdrew from South Vietnam by April 1956.

+On 13 December, leader of French army in Indochina Paul Ély and US Ambassador to South Vietnam J. Lawton Collins reached an "understanding on development and training of autonomous Viet-Nam forces."
+Under the agreement, Military Assistance Advisory Group would assume full responsibility for organizing and training the South Vietnamese military while still recognizing the overall French military authority.
+The French were to grant "full autonomy" to the South Vietnamese armed forces by 1 July 1955.
+The Americans and French did not consult with the Vietnamese while setting up the agreement.

-At a conference in Washington, D.C. on February 12, 1955, between officials of the U.S. State Department and the French Minister of Overseas Affairs, it was agreed that all U.S. aid would be funneled directly to South Vietnam and that all major military responsibilities would be transferred from the French to the MAAG under the command of Lieutenant General John O'Daniel.
-MAAG Indochina was renamed the MAAG Vietnam on November 1,1955, as the United States became more deeply involved in what would come to be known as the Vietnam War.
+At a conference in Washington, D.C., on February 12, 1955, between officials of the U.S. State Department and the French Minister of Overseas Affairs, it was agreed that all U.S. military aid would be funneled directly to South Vietnam and that all major military responsibilities would be transferred from the French to the MAAG under the command of Lieutenant General John O'Daniel.
+MAAG Indochina was renamed the MAAG Vietnam on November 1, 1955, as the United States became more deeply involved in what would come to be known as the Vietnam War.